Mash and Mallow

 If you believe whiskey should be fun and full of flavor, this is your starting point.
 Our S’mores Whiskey is a delicious blend of smooth American whiskey with notes of chocolate, toasted marshmallow, and graham cracker.
 It’s a quality spirit that’s approachable and perfect for anyone new to whiskey or just looking for something different.
 Paired with a simple, sturdy set of glasses, it makes an incredible gift that’s all about good times and great taste.
 It’s the ideal way to introduce someone (or yourself) to a sweeter side of whiskey.

-For the Connoisseur: Premium Crystal Collections
+For the Whiskey Expert: Premium Crystal Sets

 For those who treat whiskey tasting as a true experience, a premium crystal set is the way to go.
 Sets like the Connoisseur’s Set from R.O.C.K.S. often include beautifully crafted crystal glasses and whiskey stones.
 These sets are designed for people who appreciate the finer details, from the weight of the glass in their hand to the way it shows off the whiskey’s color.
 It’s a fantastic choice for a milestone gift or for anyone looking to add a touch of elegance to their home bar setup.